awslabs/aws-lambda-web-adapter/examples/sqs-expressjs/README.md

 # SQS Express.js example

-This project demonstrates the integration of Amazon Simple Queue Service (SQS) with an Express.js application.
-It showcases how to effectively manage and process messages from an SQS queue within an Express.js application environment.
+This project demonstrates the integration of Amazon Simple Queue Service (SQS) with an Express.js application on AWS Lambda.
+It showcases how to effectively manage and process messages from an SQS queue within an serverless Express.js application environment.

 In this Express.js application integrated with Amazon SQS, there is no explicit code required to poll the SQS queue.
-The AWS Lambda handles the polling of the SQS queue and Lambda Web Adapter forwards the event payload to the Express.js application.
+The AWS Lambda handles the polling of the SQS queue and Lambda Web Adapter forwards the event payload to the Express.js application vith a HTTP POST request.
 This simplifies the application code and allows developers to focus on processing the event payload rather than managing the queue polling logic.

 The application can be deployed in an AWS account using the [Serverless Application Model](https://github.com/awslabs/serverless-application-model).
 The `template.yaml` file in the root folder contains the application definition.